FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 This is where our Sway contract lives.
 Out of the box, it is a simple counter contract that can only be incremented.
 We will add a decrement functionality to it in the next step.

-### `./src/routes/index.lazy.tsx`
+### `./src/App.tsx`

 This file contains the source code for the frontend of our dApp.
-It is a page that renders the counter value and allows the user to increment the counter.

 ### Dev Environment Setup